nofundamental/lncRNAnet/README.md

 ```
 [PREREQUISITES]

-Modify the keras configure file ('keras.json') as below:
+Modify "image_data_format", "backend" from the keras configure file ('keras.json') as below:

 The default keras configure file is at '~/.keras/keras.json'